Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Methodology

 \subsection{Inter-node distributed-Memory Scaling}

 To scale the algorithm to cosmological volumes exceeding a single GPU's memory, we provide a distributed-memory implementation using the Message Passing Interface (MPI).
 The communication overhead consists of three phases.
-First, \textbf{bounding box exchange} is performed by first padding each rank's bounding box by a ghost zone of width $\delta = b + 2\sqrt{3}\xi$ (in 3D) and then executing an \texttt{MPI\_Allgather} to exchange bounding box metadata; two ranks are neighbors if their padded volumes overlap.
-Second, \textbf{ghost exchange} transfers particle coordinates from neighboring ranks via non-blocking \texttt{MPI\_Isend} and \texttt{MPI\_Irecv}.
-To hide latency, we overlap MPI transfers with GPU allocation of the extended particle buffer and copying local particles into it; execution pauses only for a synchronization wait before spatial partitioning begins.
-Third, \textbf{global convergence check} is monitored via an \texttt{MPI\_Allreduce} of the loss function at every iteration, synchronizing all ranks before the subsequent gradient step.
+First, \textbf{bounding box exchange} pads each rank's bounding box by a ghost zone of width $\delta = b + 2\sqrt{d}\xi$ in $d$ dimensions and uses \texttt{MPI\_Allgather} to exchange bounding-box metadata; two ranks are neighbors if their padded volumes overlap.
+Second, \textbf{ghost exchange} transfers particle coordinates from neighboring ranks via nonblocking \texttt{MPI\_Isend} and \texttt{MPI\_Irecv}.
+We overlap these transfers with allocation of the extended particle buffer and copying of local particles, synchronizing only before spatial partitioning.
+Each rank runs union-find independently on its extended local-plus-ghost array.
+GPU ranks use atomic minimum-root hooking followed by root flattening, whereas CPU ranks use minimum-root linking with path halving.
+The pair scan excludes ghost--ghost pairs but includes local--local and local--ghost pairs to expose boundary constraints.
+Because the roots are not reconciled globally, SC and HF retain all vulnerable local--ghost pairs rather than pruning them by local component labels, avoiding a distributed union-find.
+Third, \textbf{global convergence check} uses an \texttt{MPI\_Allreduce} of the loss at every iteration to synchronize the stopping decision.
+Only rank-local particles are edited and written to the final edit stream, while ghost particles serve only to expose boundary constraints during local computation.